North Korea Demolishes Its Nuclear Test Site In A 'Huge Explosion'

 While demolishing the Punggye-ri test tunnels may not be much of a setback for the North's nuclear program, it does send a clear message to the world.
 North Korea committed to this gesture following the April 27 inter-Korean summit, where the leaders of the two Koreas signed a joint agreement calling for a "nuclear-free Korean Peninsula."

 "If we maintain frequent meetings and build trust with the United States and receive promises for an end to the war and a non-aggression treaty, then why would we need to live in difficulty by keeping our nuclear weapons?"
-North Korea's leader Kim Jong Un said during the summit to South Korea's President Moon Jae-in.
+Kim Jong Un said during the summit to South Korea's President Moon Jae-in.
 That quote was relayed to the press by Yoon Young-chan, a spokesman for Moon.

 The weekend after the summit, it was the Blue House in South Korea that announced North Korea would invite foreign observers to Punggye-ri.